therealozp/class-notes/swe review.md

 3. UCs can be structured and related to represent a process flow, so they are behavioral instead of structural. how to correct?
 UCDs being behavioral is correct, but the *behavioral aspect is not visible* in the use case diagram. instead, a more "correct" version would be:

-UCDs are behavioral because they represent interactions between actors and UCs, and UCs with each other to capture the flow of a process.
+UCDs are behavioral because they represent interactions between actors and UCs; or between UCs to capture the flow of a process.

 4. documentation of UCs is a rich source to identify business entities that eventually result in classes. fact or cap?
 **fact**. p.23